How to Set Up a Headless Raspberry Pi Hacking Platform Running Kali Linux

 - The device connects to the command AP to enable remote control (does this by default after connecting the first time).

-- Run besside-ng script on attack antenna to test packet injection (tutorial for this is coming up soon).
+- Run besside-ng script on attack antenna to test packet injection (tutorial for this).

 - The Pi can be shutdown without corruption to the data on the micro SD card (boots normally after shutdown).